JingruGong1023/MLE-AS-interview/Data_Science_Interview_Questions.md

 3. **What is L2 Regression assumption**

+   L2-regularization relies on the assumption that a model with small weights is simpler than a model with large weights.
+Thus, by penalizing the square values of the weights in the cost function you drive all the weights to smaller values.

 4. **Will Linear regression with L1 regularization be affected by multi-linearity?**

    No

 5. **What is L1 Regression, what's the difference with L2**

+   instead of adding squared w, we add absolute value of w in the equation

+6. **How does L2 optimize model**

+   The idea here is that we're decreasing the "slope" along each of the feature **by pushing the coefficients towards zero**. -> minimize weights, this prevents model from overfitting

-6. **If we want to reduce number of features , which one to choose, L1,L2 and Why?**
+7. **If we want to reduce number of features , which one to choose, L1,L2 and Why?**

-   Lasso
+   Lasso(L1)

+   L1 tends to shrink coefficients to zero, whereas L2 tends to shrink coefficients evenly.
+So when we want to drop features or do feature selection, we use **L1 instead of L2**

-7. **What is ElasticNet, and how is it related to Lasso and Ridge?**
+8. **What is ElasticNet, and how is it related to Lasso and Ridge?**

 ​	L2 helps generalization, L1 helps makes some features' weights to zero